eelstork/Kabuki/README.md

 # Kabuki
 Human behavior using behavior trees via Active Logic [DRAFT]

-**This repository is a DRAFT; you are free to look around and may find inspiration here, however Kabuki is not ready for prime time**
+**This repository is a DRAFT; you are free to look around, however Kabuki is not ready for prime time**

 ## What?